SPE Online Education

 Emily Turkel works on Government and Regulatory Affairs at Calpine, with a focus on carbon capture and storage, integrating environmental justice concerns into project development, and market design and regulatory policy, particularly as it pertains to generation resource planning and resource adequacy.
 Previously, she evaluated land-based carbon removal solutions with Carbon180 and conducted research on various legal and environmental issues impacting farmers and ranchers.
 She holds a B.S. in Conservation and Resource Studies from UC Berkeley, class of 2021.

-Carreras holds a bachelor’s degree in petroleum engineering from the University of Buenos Aires and a master’s degree in petroleum engineering from Texas A&M University.
-She completed the Business Sustainability Management training from the University of Cambridge Institute for Sustainability Leadership in 2022.
+She holds a bachelor’s degree in petroleum engineering from the University of Buenos Aires and a master’s degree in petroleum engineering from Texas A&M University.
+She successfully completed the Business Sustainability Management training from the University of Cambridge Institute for Sustainability Leadership (CISL) in 2022.

 SPE Webinars are FREE to members courtesy of the